fikayo1/CRUDex/README.md

 ## CRUDex

-An API where you can perform simple CRUD function .
+An API that performs simple CRUD function .

 ### Prerequisites